xzhu628/xzhu628.github.io/_pages/Group.md

 ---
 layout: archive
-title: "Openings"

 permalink: /Group/
 author_profile: false
 ---

+title: "Group Members"
+Keyang Xuan, Graduate Intern
+MCS student student in University of Illinois, Urbana-Champaign (UIUC)

+Keyang is working with us on grid edge resource flexibility prediction with social impact integrated.

+Roshan Klein-Seetharaman, Undergraduate intern Undergraduate student in Yale University

+Roshan is working with us on utilizing transfer learning to enhance grid edge load forecasting.

+title: "Openings"

-We are looking for self-motivated PhD students with solid background of math and interests in deep learning to join our research group.
+We are looking for 1-2 self-motivated PhD students with solid background of math and interests in deep learning to join our research group.
 If you are interested, please email me your CV and apply <a href="https://gradschool.oregonstate.edu/admissions">here</a>.